wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 ### Wvlet SDKs

 We plan to add SDKs for various programming languages to help users convert Wvlet queries into SQL.
-Wvlet, written in Scala 3, can be compiled into native LLVM code, which can be integrated with various programming languages, including Python, Rust, Ruby, C/C++ etc. In 2024.9 version, we have created an early version of Python SDKs:
+Wvlet compiler, written in Scala 3, can be compiled into native LLVM code, which can be integrated with various programming languages, including Python, Rust, Ruby, C/C++ etc. In 2024.9 version, we have created an early version of Python SDKs:

 - [Wvlet SDKs](/docs/bindings)